gomezlucas/Would-You-Rather-App/README.md

 This repository is the starter code for *all* Udacity students.
 Therefore, we most likely will not accept pull requests.
 For details, check out [CONTRIBUTING.md](https://github.com/udacity/reactnd-project-would-you-rather-starter/blob/master/CONTRIBUTING.md).

-##
+## Resources
-'https://www.freepik.es/fotos/personas'> The pics used in the project were got from www.freepik.es
+https://www.freepik.es/fotos/personas'> The pics used in the project were got from www.freepik.es